DNVIC/archipelago-sm64hacks/README.md

 * Custom items for specific hacks (Badges in sr7/7.5/8, sm64oot, probably others im not thinking of)
 * Client with Mac/Linux support (StarDisplay does not currently support Mac/Linux) (could probably fork the relevant parts of stardisplay and recompile as a purely console application)
 * Ideas I have for dynamic locations that could be interesting
+* Some sort of way to know what items you're sending to other people in-game
 * Presets for major/important hacks (probably every megapack hack)

 ## Credits